alireza-ahmadi/deutsch.alireza.es/README.md

 # Deutsch

-This repository contains is created just for using Github pages hosting capabilities.
+This repository is just created for using Github pages hosting capabilities.